This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 General Information about Marabu Alcohol Inks

-The Marabu Alkohol Ink are individually wrapped, so if you are lucky enough to have all 13 colors, you will need some time to unpack – but this will greatly increase the anticipation.
+The Marabu Alcohol Ink are individually wrapped, so if you are lucky enough to have all 13 colors, you will need some time to unpack – but this will greatly increase the anticipation.
 Please note: the tips of the bottles have to be pierced with a thumbtack (just take off the cap, don’t unscrew the whole tip).
 This means: as usual, you should wear gloves and protective clothing for this step.
-It is best to put your yupo paper on another work surface because there might be some small splashes.
-Spectacle wearers watch out!
+It is best to put your Yupo paper on another work surface because there might be some small splashes.
+If you wear glasses, take care!

-In order not to mix up the lids, it is advisable to mark the tip of each lid with a drop of paint before the first use.
-Since the lids are white, this works very well.
+In order not to mix up the caps, it is advisable to mark the tip of each cap with a drop of paint before the first use.
+Since the caps are white, this works very well.

-The inks are very generous with 20 ml per bottle and also wonderfully strong pigmented.
-The extender with 20 ml also wants to be used more sparingly.
-Here it is definitely worth buying a large bottle of isopropyl alcohol, because it is indispensable for many techniques; after all, you can “revive” the Alcohol Inks as often as you like and this is the most fun for many people.
+The product packaging is very generous with 20 ml per bottle and also very well pigmented.
+The extender with 20 ml also requires more sparing use.
+Here it is definitely worth buying a large bottle of isopropyl alcohol, because it is indispensable for many techniques; after all, you can “revive” alcohol Inks as often as you like, something that many people find particularly useful.

-It is good if you think about which colors you want to work with before you start painting.
+It is advised that you think about which colors you want to work with before you start painting.
 With a large selection, it can get confusing, especially if you have to work quickly.
 So choose your colors and put them open and ready to hand on your desktop.
 Of course, you can add colors spontaneously later, but this way it will be a bit faster.
 Metallic colors must generally be shaken well before use.
 The bottles of the effect colors contain a small ball, which you can hear when shaking.
-With the other colors, it is also useful to shake to dissolve the pigments.
+When it comes to the other colors, it is useful to shake these as well to completely dissolve the pigments.

-If you have special paper in DIN A4 it is advisable to cut the sheet in half – in a smaller space you can often create much more interesting color games.
+If you plan on using a special paper in DIN A4 size, it is advisable to cut the sheet in half – in a smaller space you can often create much more interesting color games.
 Put on your protective gloves, prepare a hair dryer (with cold setting!) and make sure that there is enough isopropyl alcohol at hand.